leviv/leviv.github.io/_posts/projects/2025-10-12-bookshelf.md

   <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">spent way too long making my book review page<br><br>ended up building a 3d interactive bookshelf <a href="https://t.co/nwotnY5pJN">pic.twitter.com/nwotnY5pJN</a></p>&mdash; adammaj (@MajmudarAdam) <a href="https://twitter.com/MajmudarAdam/status/1760485637680198099?ref_src=twsrc%5Etfw">February 22, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-I had spent way too much time in 2021 exploring and trying to recreate the [Stripe Press](https://press.stripe.com/) website.
-In my deep dive of Stripes compiled code, I found that each book was a combination of a 3D model, texture and diffusion maps, and overlays.
-The books were then loaded into the browser with ThreeJS, with shaders using all the resources to create the matte and shimmering effects.
-This was a bit complicated for me, especially at that time when I had never heard of or created a shader before.
+Years earlier in 2021 I spent way too much time exploring and trying to recreate the [Stripe Press](https://press.stripe.com/) website.
+In my deep dive of Stripes compiled code, I found that each book was a combination of a 3D model, texture and diffusion maps, and png overlays.
+The books were then loaded into the browser with ThreeJS, with custom shaders using all the aforementioned resources to create the matte and shimmer effects.
+This was all a bit to complex for what I wanted to achieve, especially because I had never even heard of a shader before.

 I abandoned the project until seeing Adam's tweet, which reignited my desire to create a personal digital bookshelf.
 Adam linked his code in the replies, and I used that to get started.
-It used a much simpler CSS transform and SVG filter to create the 3D effect, which didn't require creating custom texture maps like the Stripe Website.
-I converted his Next Code to Svelte, and got a rough prototype working that used the same transforms.
+It used a much simpler CSS transform and SVG filter to create the 3D effect.
+Although it looked less impressive, it also didn't require creating custom texture maps for each book like Stripe Press.
+I converted his NextJS Code to Svelte, and got a rough prototype working that used the same CSS transforms.

 ![book animation demo](/assets/img/2025-10-12-bookshelf/demo.gif)

 A working svelte demo, using the animation from Adams bookshelf {: .caption}

 After this, I promptly abandoned the project for a year and a half, getting busy with my day job at Figma.
-I picked it back up again when my first project for Connections Lab in grad school was to make 'something' interactive that used a dataset.
+I picked it back up again when my first project for Connections Lab was to make an interactive website that used a dataset.
 I had long had the idea to connect the bookshelf to my Goodreads profile - on which I had been faithfully reviewing books for the past two years.

 ## Development